 Winter can be a particularly lonely time for some people.
 There are lots of ways to help lonely or socially isolated elderly people in your community.
 A simple friendly chat or phone call could make all the difference.

-Giving somebody some time could be as valuable to you as the person you support, as it's likely to boost your self-esteem and sense of purpose.
+Giving some of your time could be as valuable to you as the person you support, as it's likely to boost your self-esteem and sense of purpose.

 NHS Choices also offers ideas on how to help, including: